NNS Thunder (F90)

-USCGC Chase (WHEC-718) was a Hamilton-class High Endurance Cutter of the United States Coast Guard.
-She was laid down on October 26, 1966, at Avondale Shipyards in New Orleans, launched on May 20, 1967, and commissioned on March 11, 1968.
-Chase is the fourth of twelve Hamilton class, 378 ft cutters, and the third cutter named in honor of Salmon Portland Chase.
-She was decommissioned on March 29, 2011, and transferred to the Nigerian Navy as an excess defense article under the Foreign Assistance Act as NNS Thunder (F90).
+NNS Thunder (F90) is a Hamilton-class High Endurance Cutter of the Nigerian Navy.
+Originally USCGC Chase (WHEC-718) of the United States Coast Guard, she was laid down on October 26, 1966, at Avondale Shipyards in New Orleans, launched on May 20, 1967, and commissioned on March 11, 1968.
+The ship is the fourth of twelve Hamilton class, 378 ft cutters, and the third cutter named in honor of Salmon Portland Chase.
+She was decommissioned on March 29, 2011, and transferred to the Nigerian Navy as an excess defense article under the Foreign Assistance Act.

 Design

 Chase is designed as a high endurance cutter.
 Her crossing range of 9600 nmi at 20 kn, and 80 ft flight deck, capable of handling both Coast Guard and Navy helicopters, making Chase a platform for extended patrol missions.
 Her missions included enforcement of all U.S. maritime laws and treaties, fisheries conservation, marine pollution response, defense readiness, and search and rescue.
 Chase was one of the first naval vessels built with a combined diesel and gas turbine propulsion plant.
 Chase's engineering plant includes two 3500 hp diesel engines, and two 18000 hp gas turbines, which can achieve a top speed of 28 kn.
 Two 13 ft diameter controllable pitch propellers, combined with a retractable and rotatable bow propulsion unit, giving Chase high maneuverability.

 Chase's capabilities are enhanced by advanced air search and surface search radars including the AN/SPS-73 digital surface radar system that incorporates a state of the art computerized collision avoidance system.
 Chase uses the Shipboard Command and Control System (SCCS) which uses a network of computers including large screen displays and a dedicated satellite network for communications.
 A closed circuit TV system will enable the commanding officer to monitor flight deck operations, machinery conditions, towing, damage control, and related activities from the bridge.